 If the battery fails to charge, check the fuses.
 There should be 2 fuses.
 When the larger amp fuse is bad, the electric starter will fail to work.
 When the lower amp fuse is bad, the battery will not charge.
 If the fuses are fine, replace the battery.

-If it still doesn’t charge, have your Honda mower looked at by an experienced mechanic to troubleshoot additional charging problems.
+If it still doesn’t charge, have your mower looked at by an experienced mechanic to troubleshoot additional charging issues.

 You may have a bad ignition switch.

-SOLUTION: You can test it and replace it if it is bad.
+SOLUTION: You can test it using a multimeter and replace it if it is bad.

-The solenoid on the Honda mower is an electromagnetic switch that acts like an on-off switch that actuates the starter motor to turn over the engine.
+The starter solenoid is an electromagnetic switch that acts like an on-off switch that actuates the starter motor to turn over the engine.

 If you hear a click or hum when turning the ignition key or the wires attached to your solenoid get hot and begin to smoke, you need to test the solenoid.